antoineco/aco-tomcat/README.md

  - `ssl_params`: optional hash of additional attributes/values to put in the HTTPS connector

 #####`ajp_connector`
 Whether to enable the [AJP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/ajp).
 Boolean value.
 Defaults to `true`.
-The Connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Connector can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `ajp_port`: AJP connector port.
 Defaults to `8009` (global) / `8010` (instance).
  - `ajp_protocol`: protocol to use.
 Defaults to `AJP/1.3`
- - `ajp_use_threadpool`: whether to use the previously described Executor within the AJP connector.
-Boolean value.
+ - `ajp_use_threadpool`: whether to use the default Executor within the AJP connector.
 Defaults to `false`.
  - `ajp_connectiontimeout`: timeout for a connection
  - `ajp_uriencoding`: encoding to use for URI
  - `ajp_maxthreads`: maximum number of executor threads